redwoodjs/redwoodjs-com-archive/docs/prerender.md

 ## Configuring redirects

-Using Netlify as an example, if all your pages are prerendered, you can remove the "redirect all" from your `netlify.toml`.
+Depending on what pages you're prerendering you may want to change your redirect settings.
+Using Netlify as an example:

 <details>
 <summary>If you prerender your `notFoundPage`